<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Signature Theatre Performances

 To make date night or a family outing even better, head to the Shirlington Village, part of Arlington, for a night of entertainment.
-Since 1990, the theater has hosted modern day and classic productions, including musicals.
-Theater goers will recognize show titles like Rent, The Color Purple, and Billy Elliott.
+Since 1990, the theater has hosted modern-day and classic productions, including musicals.
+Theater goers will recognize show titles like Rent, The Color Purple, and Billy Elliot.
 Try one of the many surrounding Shirlington restaurants to start or end the evening on a perfect note.

 Skate at the MedStar Capitals Iceplex

 The Washington Capitals have a practice facility in Arlington, and it’s quite the place to see.
-Although the pro hockey team practices here, there are plenty of chances to get on the ice for a one-time outing or skating and hockey lessons.
-But for some, the best use of the Iceplex is the chance to watch the team practice for free!
+Although the pro hockey team practices here, there are opportunities to get on the ice for a one-time outing or skating and hockey lessons.
+But for some, watching the team practice for free is the Iceplex's main draw!
 There’s even a team store to buy any merchandise you need to support “The Caps.”

 New call-to-action